mattbhenley/VarmiloxMKGlintstoneMiniloVXT67/README.md

 Fn + Alt + Up and Down Arrow = Logo backlight

 Fn + Q, W, or E = Select which bluetooth device to pair

+Fn + Delete for 3 seconds = turn off Bluetooth

+Fn + Insert for 3 seconds = turn on Bluetooth